JackArlington/hackzurich18/README.md

 ## What's next for iLegal
 The MVP of this hackathon shows the enormous potential of iLegal.
 The disruptive change in how lawyers communicate with their clients has the power to transform an entire business sector.
 We aim to get feedback from lawyers and improve the current prototype.

+---
+Backend magic by:
+@JackArlington and @pjkfc

+Frontend love by:
+@apollonian11